theochem/horton/doc/user_download_and_install_mac.rst

 ==========

 HORTON has been tested on Mac OS X 10.8--10.10 using MacPorts.
-If you are running any other version of OS X or using other package managers, some of the instructions below may not work.
+If you are running any other version of OS X or if you are using other package managers, some of the instructions below may not work.

 MacPorts